LGrunewa7301/LGrunewa7301.github.io/finn-main.md

 ### Sample storage
 This is the area where the rocks will be stored.
 We need this so it is close to the workbench and for the storage of metals.
 ### Drone storage
-This area is where we will store drones for use in navigaition of mars. we need the drones for scouting out the planet or other areas (like mines).
+This area is where we will store drones for use in navigation of mars. we need the drones for scouting out the planet or other areas (like mines).
 We need this as a charging station for the drones and for proximity to the computers
 ### Computer workspace
 This is where data will be stored and how we will plan rocket paths and flights.
-We this will be used for storing geology data. we need this for navigaition of mars and to plan rockets from earth to mars or vice versa.
+We this will be used for storing geology data. we need this for navigation of mars and to plan rockets from earth to mars or vice versa.